Coco Lee: Early life

 Ferren Lee was born on 17 January 1975 in Hong Kong or Wuhan.
-She was a posthumous child, as her father had died earlier of an illness.
-She had physical defects in her left leg, which affected her throughout her life and contributed to her later challenges.
-After her father's death, Lee's mother moved the family to Hong Kong to seek support from relatives.
+She was a posthumous child, as her father had died before her birth due to an illness.
+Lee had physical defects in her left leg, causing lifelong challenges.
+After her husband's death, Lee's mother moved the family to Hong Kong to seek support from relatives.
 They faced difficult times there before emigrating to the US when Lee was nine years old.
-She had two elder sisters, Carol and Nancy, the latter of whom would become Lee's manager early in her career.
+Lee had two elder sisters, Carol and Nancy, the latter of whom would become Lee's manager early in her career.
 Growing up in San Francisco, Lee attended Redding Elementary School, Presidio Middle School, and Raoul Wallenberg Traditional High School.
-She won the title of Miss Teen Chinatown San Francisco in 1991 at age 16.
+She won Miss Teen Chinatown San Francisco in 1991.